 The limitations and restrictions described above may prevent us from accommodating all repurchase requests made in any quarter.
 Our share repurchase program has many limitations, including the limitations described above, and should not in any way be viewed as the equivalent of a secondary market.
 There is no assurance that we will repurchase any of your shares pursuant to the share repurchase program or that there will be sufficient funds available to accommodate all of our stockholders' requests for repurchase.
 As a result, we may repurchase less than the full amount of shares that you request to have repurchased.
-If we do not repurchase the full amount of your shares that you have requested to be repurchased, or we determine not to make repurchase of our shares, you will tikely not be able to dispose of your shares, even if we under perform.
-Any periodic repurchase offers will be subject in part to cur available cash and compliance with the RIC qualification and diversification rules and the 1940 Act.
+If we do not repurchase the full amount of your shares that you have requested to be repurchased, or we determine not to make repurchases of our shares, you will likely not be able to dispose of your shares, even if we under perform.
+Any periodic repurchase offers will be subject in part to our available cash and compliance with the RIC qualification and diversification rules and the 1940 Act.
 Stockholders will not pay a fee in connection with our repurchase of shares under the share repurchase program.

-In the event of the death or disability of a stockholder, we will, upon request, repurchase the shares held by such stockholder regardless of the period the deceased or disabled stockholder owned his or her shares.
-The repurchase price per share to be paid by us to the stockholder or stockholder or stockholder in the case of a disability of the net asset value per share, as determined within 48 hours prior to the Repurchase Date.
+In the event of the death or disability of a stockholder, we will, upon request, repurchase the shares held by such stockholder ardless of the period the deceased or disabled stockholder owned his or her shares.
+The repurchase price per share to be paid by us to the stockholder or stockholder's estate, as applicable, will equal the net asset value per share, as determined within 48 hours prior to the Repurchase Date.
 However, we will not be obligated to repurchase shares if more than two years have elapsed since the date of the death or disability of the stockholder and, in the case of a disability, if the stockholder fails to provide the opinion of the qualified independent physician referred to below.
 For purposes of this repurchase right, a disability will be deemed to have occurred when a stockholder suffers a disability for a period of time, as determined by our board of directors and confirmed by a qualified independent physician.
-Our board of directors has the right to suspend or repurchase shares if it would cause us to violate federal law or Maryland law.
+Our board of directors will have no obligation to repurchase shares if it would cause us to violate federal law or Maryland law.
 Moreover, our board of directors has the right to suspend or terminate this repurchase right to the extent that it determines that it is in our best interest to do so.
-Finally, this repurchase right will terminate on the date that our share are listed on a national securities exchange or are included for quotation in a national securities market.
-All shares to be repurchased under our share repurchase on transfer.
-If we determine that a lien or other encumbrance or restriction exists against the shares requested to be repurchased, we will not repurchase to such shares.
+Finally, this repurchase right will terminate on the date that our shares are listed on a national securities rket.
+All shares to be repurchased under our share repurch program must be (i) fully transferable and not be subject to any liens or other encumbrances and (ii) free from any restrictions on transfer.
+If we determine that a lien or other encumbrance or restriction exists against the shares requested to be repurchased, we will not repurchase any such shares.